stevebonhomme/hugo-cms/README.md

 # Hugo template for Netlify CMS with Netlify Identity

-This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms).
+This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), modified for my branding and content.
 ## Getting started
 This is the Jamstack that powers my site [SBDEV](https://stevebonhomme.dev).